The first step to growing your email list: the incentive

 The immediate reward is the first step.
 Back it up by stating what comes next.
 What can a subscriber expect to get over the long haul?

-The simplest CTA is “find out about sales and new products before anyone else.”
+The simplest call to action (CTA) is “find out about sales and new products before anyone else.”

 Here are some other ideas to contemplate (and customize):